 Objectives

-Learn how to look at art in terms of its visually descriptive aspects and corresponding materials of production.
+- Learn how to look at art in terms of its visually descriptive aspects and corresponding materials of production

-Understand the functions of visual art in the periods covered in the course.
+- Understand the functions of visual art in the periods covered in the course

-Examine and understand the iconographical significance of important historical works.
+- Examine and understand the iconographical significance of important historical works

-Within the historical parameters of the course, achieve a general overview of the history and developments of western visual art, its major periods, movements, concepts, and artists.
+- Within the historical parameters of the course, achieve a general overview of the history and developments of Western visual art, its major periods, movements, concepts, and artists

-Acquire an art and architecture vocabulary and be able to use it in relation to specific works.
+- Acquire an art and architecture vocabulary and be able to use it in relation to specific works

-Initiate a critical discussion on how works of art form part of a larger set of relationships that include artist and society.
+- Initiate a critical discussion on how works of art form part of a larger set of relationships that include artist and society

-Learn how to write a University level research essay.
+- Learn how to write a university-level research essay

 Outline

-The course consists of the following.
+The course consists of the following units:

-Lesson 1: Introduction to Art History
+- Unit 1: Introduction to Art History

-Lesson 2: Northern Europe and Italy in the Renaissance
+- Unit 2: Northern Europe and Italy in the Renaissance

-Lesson 6: Art Movements in Nineteenth-century Europe
+- Unit 6: Art Movements in Nineteenth-Century Europe

-Lesson 7: Birth of the Avant-Garde and Modernism in Europe
+- Unit 7: Birth of the Avant-Garde and Modernism in Europe

-Lesson 8: Art Since the Interwar Period
+- Unit 8: Art since the Interwar Period

 Evaluation

-Essay Assignment (1000 words)
+Assignment 1: Essay (1000 words) | 20% |

 To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.